GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-3.md

 Maybe scale down masses and distances as well?

-M*M and D*D means we should be able to just chop off the same number of decimal places and get the math to still work, keeping the proportions
+MxM and DxD means we should be able to just chop off the same number of decimal places and get the math to still work, keeping the proportions

 Problem: the rocket's mass need to use used to figure out how fast it would fall, so we'd have to scale that mass too Maybe it's some small fraction, like 0.000031 megagrams?